Scaling Booking Tools for Clinicians and Patients

 To address MVP limitations and support wider adoption, I designed configurations that gave clinicians more control.
 This reduced booking errors and aligned availability with clinical workflows.

-I designed session and clinician filters that gave staff more control over which appointment types and clinicians were shown to patients.
-This removed unnecessary complexity, reduced manual sorting, and ensured patients only saw options relevant to their care.
+I designed filters and configuration rules that gave staff precise control over which clinicians and timeframes were shown to patients.
+I also defined the logic for how these settings interact, ensuring the right combinations surfaced without creating conflicts.
+This reduced manual sorting, avoided overbooking, and ensured patients only saw options relevant to their care and timing needs.

 Customisable timeframes configuration